 - Moderna: 4 to 6 weeks after your first dose

 - Pfizer: 3 to 6 weeks after your first dose

 Q. Will the County set my second appointment when I get my first shot?

 A. Yes, you will make an appointment for your second shot during the first appointment.
-You will receive a reminder email of a date and time for your next vaccine, which will be given at the same location that you received the first dose.
+You will receive a reminder email of a date and time for your next vaccine, which will be given at the same location and time that you received the first dose.

 Q. What should I bring with me to my vaccine appointments?